 Red Rock Canyon State Park, Kern County

 We listed this spot in our Kern County night sky listicle as well, and for good reason: it's an easy jaunt from Southern California's crowded urban core, and it's easy to get a little ways off from the campground's gas lanterns and take in some reasonably dark sky.
 The park's day use area, across Route 14 from the campground, closes at sunset, but campsites (with nearby pit toilets and potable water) run $25 a night at this writing.
+Its visitor center is also closed.
 Get here before the entire southern horizon fills up with wind turbine warning lights.

 Afton Canyon, San Bernardino County